kuz-z-zma/paradigm/README.md

 New additions include: more flexibility for displaying content.

-version 1.3 and 1.3.1:
+version 1.4:

- - Cleaned up and structured Theme Options.
+ - Added option to assign rel=”nofollow” to Tags links (works on every page, where they are displayed).
- - Control how many News Items are shown on Homepage.
+ - Added option to specify length to News Items on Homepage.
- - Control if Dropdown Menus are shown, separately for Albums, News, Pages.
- - Option to display mix of Albums and various sets of Images on Homepage.
+ - Added option to enable Album Descriptions on Homepage.
- - Optional Sidebar in Archive.
- - If Print_album_menu is enabled, Album List it’s shown in Sidebar for Contact, Search and Credits pages.
- - Optional Popular Tags in Sidebar.
- - Control how Popular Tags are displayed.
- - Extended “Copyright Notice” field (HTML allowed), displayed on Image and Credits pages.
+ - If Album Custom Data is present – it is shown in full, if it is not available, Album Description is used.
- - Additional “Homepage Message” field (HTML allowed), to display on Homepage.
+ - Added option to specify length of Album Descriptions on Homepage.
- - Option to display “Gallery Description” as tagline under Text Logo in Header.
- - Fixed noindex/nofollow for Tags pages.
+ - Fixed H1 on News Archive pages.
- - Favicon in [website root] folder will be linked in the Head section.
- - If you use IMG Logo in Header, it will be automatically included as OpenGraph and Twitter Preview Image for Homepage.
- - If logo not selected: img.png in [website root]/uploaded folder will used.
- - Preview Images for other pages for OpenGraph and Twitter cards either use Default Size for Images in gallery or 800px width.
- - Added glyphicons from Bootstap to Headings for more uniform look.
+ - Added sorting parameters to Archive list.
- - New optional pages: Explore (lists all used Tags) and Sitemap (lists all News Categories, Pages and all Albums).
- - Some code clean-up and updates for mobile presentation.
+ - Some code clean-up.
- - fix getMainSiteURL() (depreciated function) in header, footer and breadcrumbs.
- - fixed breadcrumbs for uniform look on all pages with home icon.
+ - Changed theme preview.